 “Works of art” shall mean visual arts and crafts including but not limited to paintings, photographs, sculpture, pottery, and traditional or fine crafts.
 (The Department of Culture, Recreation and Tourism may determine whether or not an item meets this definition as well as whether the item is “original, one-of-a-kind”.)

 The seller must complete a sales tax exemption form (R-1384.)

 State Historic Rehabilitation Tax Credits-Residential

-For residences located in a DDD and classified as historically significant by Louisiana Division of Historical Preservation, the state offers a tax credit up to $25,000 per structure based on eligible costs or rehabilitation.
+For residences located in a DDD or Cultural District, and classified as historically significant by Louisiana Division of Historical Preservation, the state offers a tax credit up to $25,000 per structure based on eligible costs or rehabilitation.

 Eligible property includes: